AirtestProject/Poco/DocBuilder/index.rst

 Features
 ========

-* Support mainstream game engines, like Unity3D, cocos2dx-js, cocos2dx-lua, Android native, etc.
+* Support mainstream game engines, including: Unity3D, cocos2dx-js, cocos2dx-lua and Android native apps.
+* Retrieve UI Elements Hierarchy in game's runtime.
-* Super fast and impact-less to the game/app.
+* Super fast and impact-free to the game.
-* Very easy to integrate sdk in the game/app.
+* Super easy sdk integration to the game in 5 minutes.
-* Simple powerful APIs across all engines.
+* Powerful APIs which are engine independent.
-* Support multi-touch (fling/pinch/etc.) (in development).
+* Support multi-touch e.g. fling/pinch/etc. (in development)
-* Support gps, gyros, rotation (landscape/portrait) and other sensors as input (in development).
+* Support gps, gyros, rotation (landscape/portrait) and other sensors as input.  (in development)
-* Support retrieve UI properties and send text as input.
-* Customizable by poco-sdk.
+* Extensible to other private engines by implementing [poco-sdk]().
-* Alternative rpc interface.
-* No extra dependencies.
 * Compatible with Python 2.7 and Python 3.3+.

 Getting Started
 ===============